 All our venison products come from free-range, truly wild animals.
 They are not penned nor farm-raised and live their lives as wild animals do.
 The free-range nature of the animals we harvest allows healthy animals to avoid infected animals, as nature intended.
 This is in direct contrast to farmed animals that are kept in confined spaces where healthy and infected animals are kept in close proximity and the potential for disease to spread increases.
 A sick animal is typically isolated from other animals and usually lays dormant in a protected area until it gets better or dies.
 As a consequence of these natural actions sick animals normally are not seen and, thus, self-exclude themselves during our harvesting operations.

 The specific species of animals we harvest provides additional protection from CWD.
-To date CWD has only been found in native species such as elk, mule deer, white-tail deer.
-Our venison products come from non-native (or exotic) species such as axis deer and sika deer.
-CWD has never been found in any of the exotic species we harvest.
+To date CWD has been found in native species such as elk, mule deer, white-tail deer and the related species of sika and red deer.
+Our retail venison products come from the non-native species of axis deer and nilgai antelope.
+CWD has never been found in any of these exotic species we harvest.

 For these reasons we are confident in the safety of our venison products.
 Our kids eat this almost every day and I still sleep very well at night!